sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

 - From the main degust page, click *Upload your counts file*
 - Click on Browse
-- Select the *count matrix* that you previously downloaded to your computer from Galaxy, and click *Open*.
+- Select the file containing the *count matrix* that you previously downloaded to your computer from Galaxy, and click *Open*.
 - Click *Upload*
 - A Configuation page will appear.